 Essential Fatty Acids like Omega-3 are vital to our health, and because our body can’t produce them itself, we have to get them from the food we eat.
 Omega-3 helps drain intraocular fluid from our eyes, reducing the danger of high eye pressure and glaucoma.
 Fatty acids also help to prevent dry eyes, something which can be a bit of a hazard during travel.

 The best sources of Omega-3 and fatty acids are fish, particularly salmon, mackerel and sardines.
 You can also get them from seeds like chia and flax though.
-You can get few extra ideas on what foods will benefit your eyes and help keep your body healthy too from this article on Health.
+You can get a few extra ideas on what foods will benefit your eyes and help keep your body healthy too from this article on Health.

 How to care for dry eyes while travelling

 Common symptoms of dry eyes include scratchy sensations, contact lens discomfort, burning, tired eyes and sensitivity to light.
 Dry eyes can be a consequence of allergies.
 When you’re travelling to new countries and experiencing new environments allergies can be triggered.
 So make sure you pack antihistamine tablets you already know work for you.
-Furthermore pack some eye drops to combat the allergies.
+Furthermore, pack some eye drops to combat the allergies.

 In areas where the is an excessive amount of air-conditioning or a need to use heaters day and night your eyes will also begin to feel dry.
 It’s a good idea to make sure you travel with eye drops.
 A portable humidifier in your hotel room will also help.

-7 tips for beating dry eyes when travelling
+Seven tips for beating dry eyes when travelling

 - Eat a healthy diet of foods that nourish your eyes like Omega 3s and foods rich in Vitamin A. Always make sure you drink plenty of water throughout the day, as this will ensure you stay hydrated.

-- Always make sure you are taking proper care of your contact lenses and putting them in correctly.
+- Always make sure you are taking proper care of your contact lenses and putting them incorrectly.

 - Wear glasses on a windy day to protect your eyes from becoming dry or irritated.
-You should also make sure your sunglasses are polarized to protect your eyes from harmful UV rays and the harsh glare off of different surfaces.
+You should also make sure your sunglasses are polarised to protect your eyes from harmful UV rays and the harsh glare off of different surfaces.

 - Pack allergy medication that will combat any allergies to new pollens or allergens.